sanjib-sen/WebLaTex/README.md

 > You can either fork this repository or just use as a template.
 You will not get latest updates if you use this as a template.
 And you can only fork once.
 So, I will recommend this to use as a template and check for updates manually.

 1. Login or Sign Up to [GitHub](https://github.com/login)
-2. .
-Or, If you want to use as a template
+2. Use this as template or Fork.

     - **Use as Template (Recommended):** just Click on `Use this template` and `Create a new Repository` or just      [Click Here](https://github.com/sanjib-sen/weblatex/generate)